chit-uob/uob-sn-2023-peq1/README.md

 Yes, the attack can learn the key.
 This can be done by a Man-in-the-middle attack.
 The attacker can pretend to be A to B, and B to be A, and have a session key with both of them.
 When A first sends number to B, C intercepts it and create its own number, and use it to talk to B, then B also send its number to A, which C also intercepts it and use its own number to talk to A. Now C has a session key with both A and B, and can decrypt and encrypt messages between them.
 This can be illustrated by the following diagram:
 ![1](https://github.com/chit-uob/uob-sn-2023-peq1/blob/main/img/1.png?raw=true)

+### d)
+Since CBC encryption maps any 128 (or 256) bit block to another 128 (or 256) bit block, the attacker can change bits in the ciphertext to make it decrypt to another plaintext, in our context, another account number.
+However, using CBC mode, if the first block of ciphertext is changed, the second block will decrypt into something different, and the receiver would know that the message has been tampered with.